The Thief (1997 film)

 The Thief (Вор, Vor) is a 1997 Russian drama film written and directed by Pavel Chukhray.
 It was nominated for the Academy Award for Best Foreign Language Film and won the Nika Award for Best Picture and Best Directing.
-Also winner of the International Youth Jury's prize, the President of the Italian Senate's Gold Medal, and the UNICEF Award at the 1997 Venice Film Festival.
+Also winner of the International Youth Jury's prize, the President of the Italian Senate's gold medal, and the UNICEF Award at the 1997 Venice Film Festival.

 The film is about a young woman, Katya (Yekaterina Rednikova), and her 6-year-old son Sanya (Misha Philipchuk), who, in 1952, meet a veteran Soviet officer named Tolyan (Vladimir Mashkov).
 Katya falls in love with Tolyan, who turns out to be a small time criminal, but who also becomes a father figure to Sanya.

 Plot

-Katya, a poor and desperate widow, and her young son, Sanya, try to survive in the post-World War II Soviet Union during the early 1950s.
-While on a train, the two meet a handsome, "rakish" officer, Tolyan, who seduces the mother.
-Katya stays with Tolyan, who pretends to be her husband and acts as a stepfather to Sanya, who is at first highly distrustful of the man, resenting his presence and authority.
-There are several allusions to Hamlet.
+Katya, a destitute widow, and her young son Sanya struggle to survive in the post-war Soviet Union from the late 1940s to the early 1950s.
+Sanya was born in 1946, after his father's death, leaving Katya to raise him alone.
+Though Sanya never knew his father, he often imagines his presence.
+In 1952, they encounter Tolyan, a charming officer, who seduces Katya.
+She falls in love with him, and they begin living together, with Tolyan posing as her husband and a father figure to Sanya.

-Through his good looks, apparent generosity, and his status as a war veteran, Tolyan charms his way into a variety of situations that enable him to rob people.
-Katya and Sanya both realize the harsh and increasingly abusive nature of the new head of their family, but, although alarmed, neither mother nor child seem willing to leave the man.
-The extent of Tolyan's love for his new family remains ambiguous throughout the film and provides one of the more compelling elements of the story.
+Initially resistant, Sanya gradually grows fond of Tolyan, finding solace and protection in him.
+However, Katya harbors doubts about Tolyan's authoritarian behavior and mysterious past.
+Unbeknownst to her, Tolyan sustains the family through dubious means, exploiting his connections to deceive and steal from others.

+As time passes, Katya and Sanya witness Tolyan's darker side, straining their relationship.
+Matters worsen when Tolyan fails to reciprocate Sanya's affection.
+Despite this, they cling to the hope of their makeshift family.
+Tragedy strikes when Katya succumbs to complications from a botched abortion.

+Left alone, Sanya desperately awaits Tolyan's return, only to discover his true nature as a career criminal when he's arrested and imprisoned.
+Years later, Sanya encounters Tolyan again, hoping for reconciliation, but is met with rejection.
+Heartbroken, Sanya takes matters into his own hands, confronting Tolyan, resulting in a fatal confrontation fueled by betrayal and despair.